-In addition to the M.A. core curriculum, M.A. candidates in Special Education will complete the Professional Level II coursework (9-12 units) as well as relevant elective coursework in consultation with their assigned M.A. advisor (units vary depending upon the M.A. pathway they select).
+In addition to the M.A. core curriculum for all master’s degrees in education (6 units), and specialization courses in special education (12 units), candidates complete relevant elective coursework in consultation with their assigned M.A. advisor or committee chair (units vary depending upon the M.A. pathway they select).

-Currently, all Professional Level II Education Specialist core courses (EDSP 512, 513, 514 & 515) can be applied toward the Special Education concentration of the M.A. degree program.
-Please refer to the University catalog for a listing of the current courses offered.
-Qualified M.A. applicants in Special Education may enter in fall or spring semesters.
-Level II candidates who are concurrently accepted into the M.A. program would have the option of beginning the M.A. core curriculum during the first semester of their Level II course of study or waiting until after they have completed a portion of the Level II program.
-Candidates, however, are strongly encouraged to take the initial M.A. core course (EDUC 570) early in their preparation and to prepare a course of study integrating both the Professional Level II coursework with the M.A. core curriculum.
+Clear Induction candidates who are concurrently accepted into the M.A. program have the option of beginning the M.A. core curriculum during the first semester of their Induction course of study or waiting until after they have completed a portion of the Induction program.
+Candidates, however, are strongly encouraged to take the initial M.A. core course (EDUC 570) early in their preparation and to prepare a course of study integrating both the Clear Induction coursework with the M.A. core curriculum.